QuipNetwork/ethereum-sdk/INVARIANTS.md

 ## 21. Factory Implementation-Agnosticism & the Vetting Contract

-**The factory is agnostic to the signature scheme securing its wallets: it drives every wallet exclusively through the minimal `IQuipWallet` surface (`initialize` + `owner()`), treats the init payload as fully opaque, and echoes no wallet-family-typed data.
-Everything the factory cannot enforce in code is a behavioral obligation of vetting — the VETTING CONTRACT stated in `IQuipWallet`'s natspec.**
+**The factory is agnostic to the signature scheme securing its wallets: it drives every wallet exclusively through the minimal `IWallet` surface (`initialize` + `owner()`), treats the init payload as fully opaque, and echoes no wallet-family-typed data.
+Everything the factory cannot enforce in code is a behavioral obligation of vetting — the VETTING CONTRACT stated in `IWallet`'s natspec.**

-- **The `IQuipWallet` surface is the whole coupling.** `_deployProxy` calls `initialize(to, payload)`; `updateWalletOwner` reads `owner()`.
+- **The `IWallet` surface is the whole coupling.** `_deployProxy` calls `initialize(to, payload)`; `updateWalletOwner` reads `owner()`.
 Nothing else about a wallet family is visible to the factory — no key types, no payload layout (no minimum length either: each family's codec is the sole validator of its own encoding).
-- **`QuipCreated` carries the implementation address, not key material.** The impl identifies the wallet family/version for indexers; each family emits its own `WalletInitialized` event (indexed by factory and owner) with its typed key handles.
+- **`WalletDeployed` carries the implementation address, not key material.** The impl identifies the wallet family/version for indexers; each family emits its own `WalletInitialized` event (indexed by factory and owner) with its typed key handles.
 The factory never slices the payload — an event field typed for one family would lie for every other (as the pre-decoupling `disasterRecoveryKey` field did for SHRINCS deployments).
 - **The vetting contract (behavioral obligations of every vetted implementation):**
   1. `initialize` callable only by the deploying factory, only once.
   2. `owner()` mutates ONLY inside the wallet's PQ-authenticated ownership-transfer flow, whose tail calls back `updateWalletOwner(newOwner)` in the same transaction, after the new owner commits.
 No arbitrary-call, delegatecall, or raw-storage-write path may change `owner()` without that callback.